fsantanna/pingus/ceu/README.md

 ]]

-The `CheckBox` [[![X]][ceu_check_box]] exposes the event `go_click` for notifications in both directions, i.e., from the class to the application and *vice versa*:
+The `CheckBox` [[![X]][ceu_check_box]] exposes the event `go_click` for notifications in both directions, i.e., from the abstraction to the application and *vice versa*:

 @CODE_LINES[[language=CEU,reset=false,
 data ICheckBox with